CDC Guidance for Post-Event Smallpox Planning

 Each grantee needs to designate a person with overall responsibility and a clinic based person to be responsible for ensuring the safety of vaccine and its appropriate handling upon receipt from CDC, transporting to and from vaccination sites, ensuring appropriate handling and storage of vaccine at the clinics, and implementing vaccine accountability and usage reporting in accordance with CDC's specifications for smallpox information systems and data exchange (to follow under separate cover).
-Additional information about vaccine logistics and security is provided in Annex 2 and Annex 3 of the SRPG.
 All plans should include the following:

 - the name and position of an individual who will be responsible for collaborating with the CDC Strategic National Stockpile and clinics concerning receipt, distribution, security, refrigeration, transport, accountability of the combined vaccine, diluent and bifurcated needle ‘kits’, and the disposal of waste materials;